National Air Quality Strategy

 The Air Quality Strategy for England, Scotland, Wales and Northern Ireland sets out UK air quality standards and objectives for reducing levels of health-threatening pollutants.
 The National Air Quality Strategy was last updated in 2007.
 It is out of date and lacks ambitious targets and actions to tackle air pollution problems.

 The UK Government are subject to infraction proceedings for breaching the EU Air Quality Directive and have been taken to the Supreme Court by campaign group ClientEarth for failing to comply with the Air Quality Directive.
 The Supreme Court required the UK Government to produce a National Plan by the end of 2015 which would allow the UK to meet the NO2 limit values as soon as possible.
-The government have recently consulted on the draft National Plan.
+The government produced a draft National Plan.
 We submitted a robust response raising concerns over the plans, their evidence and the lack of support for the local measures included, and calling for more government action by Defra and other government departments.

 - EPUK response to the 2015 NO2 National Plan Consultation – November 2015 (PDF)